amydeng2000/my-website/content/home/accomplishments.md

   url = ""
   date_start = "2019-12-01"
   date_end = ""
+  description = """
-  description = "A startup idea generated from Critical Product Management class.
+  A startup idea generated from Critical Product Management class.
 The deck walks through the product life cycle.
   * This presentation won the first place in the course and was recommended to a Berkeley Skydeck Pictch Comp.
   * Pitched to Dorm Room Fund for feedback.
-  "
+  """

 [[item]]
   organization = "Deep Dive"